Social media marketing can easily take up your entire day if you let it.

 You can save tons of time by treating high-volume activities, like email, in batches.

-You’ve got reports, KPIs, and meetings.
+You’ve got reports, key performance indicators (KPIs) to track, and meetings.

 Wasting six hours a week on social media isn’t a good use of your time.